Criticism of suburbia

-Criticism of suburbia dates back to the boom of suburban development in the 1950s and critiques a culture of aspirational homeownership.
-In the English-speaking world, this discourse is particularly prominent in the United States and Australia being prevalent both in popular culture and academia.
+Mainstream criticism of suburbia emerged during the housing boom of the 1950s, reflecting concerns about the culture of aspirational homeownership and its societal impacts.
+Critiques of modern suburbs date back to the late 19th and early 20th centuries, with early urban planners and social theorists questioning the development of suburbia.
+The discourse is particularly focused in the English-speaking world and the Anglosphere, being prevalent both in popular culture and academia.

 In the United States

-While the United States government has yet to define what counts as a "suburban neighborhood," more than half of Americans have described their neighborhoods as suburban.
+More than half of Americans have described their neighborhoods as suburban, though some have recognized the fact that there is no clear definition of what "suburban" actually means.

-Racism

-Suburbs in the United States have often been criticised for instituting explicitly racist policies to deter people deemed as other.

-Urban Sprawl

-The demand for single-family housing has led to urban sprawl in many metropolitan areas across the United States, notably in the Los Angeles Metropolitan Area and the Northeast Megalopolis.

-Environmental Issues
+Environmental issues

-One of the major environmental problems associated with sprawl is land loss, habitat loss, and subsequent reduction in biodiversity.
-A review by Czech and colleagues finds that urbanization endangers more species and is more geographically ubiquitous in the mainland United States than any other human activity.

 Sprawl leads to increased driving, which in turn leads to vehicle emissions that contribute to air pollution and its attendant negative impacts on human health.
 In addition, the reduced physical activity implied by increased automobile use has negative health consequences.
-Sprawl significantly predicts chronic medical conditions and health-related quality of life, although it doesn't predict mental health disorders.
-The American Journal of Public Health and the American Journal of Health Promotion, have both stated that there is a significant connection between sprawl, obesity, and hypertension.
+The American Journal of Public Health and the American Journal of Health Promotion have both stated that there is a significant connection between sprawl, obesity, and hypertension.

 A heavy reliance on automobiles increases traffic throughout the city as well as automobile crashes, pedestrian injuries, and air pollution.

 Increased infrastructure/transportation costs

 Living in larger, more spread out spaces generally makes public services more expensive.
 Since car usage becomes endemic and public transport often becomes significantly more expensive, city planners are forced to build highway and parking infrastructure, which in turn decreases taxable land and revenue, and decreases the desirability of the area adjacent to such structures.
 Providing services such as water, sewers, and electricity is also more expensive per household in less dense areas, given that sprawl increases lengths of power lines and pipes, necessitating higher maintenance costs.

-Residents of low-density areas spend a higher proportion of their income on transportation than residents of high density areas.
+Residents of low density areas spend a higher proportion of their income on transportation than residents of high density areas.
 The unplanned nature of outward urban development is commonly linked to increased dependency on cars.
-In 2003, a British newspaper calculated that urban sprawl would cause an economic loss of 3905 pounds per year, per person through cars alone, based on data from the RAC estimating that the average cost of operating a car in the UK at that time was £5,000 a year, while train travel (assuming a citizen commutes every day of the year, with a ticket cost of 3 pounds) would be only £1095.
+In 2003, a British newspaper calculated that urban sprawl would cause an economic loss of £3,905 per year, per person through cars alone, based on data from the RAC estimating that the average cost of operating a car in the UK at that time was £5,000 a year.
+Train travel (assuming a citizen commutes every day of the year, with a ticket cost of 3 pounds) would be £1,095.

+In Canada

+The Canadian government has no definition of 'suburbia' or suburbs.
+Independent studies have found that 50% to 66% of Canadians live in what the respective researchers define as suburban.